 During this time, Jewish people were forced into concentration camp.
 Fortunately, some had obtained passports through European diplomats so that they could be rescued and seek refuge somewhere other than Germany.

 Make sure you don’t miss our detailed article covering everything you need to know about Spain citizenship by investment program!

 More recently, revolution has been underway in Egypt.

 The passport of these people only allowed them to seek refuge in Syria and similar countries, where revolution was already underway.
 If these individuals had a second passport, they would have access to other European countries where they could seek refuge from the dangers of the revolution.

-It is important to remember that if disaster strikes in your home country, the number of applications to buy a second passport may be overwhelming.
+It is important to remember that if disaster strikes in your home country, the number of forms and applications may be overwhelming.

 This lessens the chances that you will be accepted before your assets are seized or you are thrown in jail, or worse.
 This is why it is critical to have that passport prior to disaster.

 The first is citizenship through naturalization and the second is economic citizenship, through a citizenship by investment programme.